zarrs/zarrs_book/src/installation.md

 ## Supplementary Crates
 Some `zarrs` functionality (e.g. additional stores, bindings, etc.) are in separate crates.
-The next chapter details the `zarrs` crate ecosystem.
+The next section details the `zarrs` crate ecosystem.